nerikhman/cusend/tests/memory/README.md

-This directory contains unit tests exercising functionality defined beneath the `cusend/memory` directory.
+This directory contains unit tests exercising functionality defined by this repository.

 For example, To build and execute a single test program named `foo`:

     $ make test.foo

-To build and execute all test programs:
+To build and execute all test programs in the current directory:

     $ make test

+To build and execute all test programs in a subdirectory named `subdirectory/` (note the trailing slash):

+    $ make subdirectory/

+To build and execute all test programs in all subdirectories rooted in the current directory:

+    $ make all

 # Details